 Category Field Desired Data Type

 Sites Site ID Hash key

 Sites Site Name Varchar

 Sites Site Type Varchar

 Sites EVSP Varchar

 Sites Street Address Varchar

 Sites City Varchar

 Sites State Varchar

 Sites Zip Varchar

 Sites Latitude Decimal

 Sites Longitude Decimal

 Sites Number of EVSEs Varchar

 Sites Number of Ports Varchar

 EVSE EVSE ID Hash key

 EVSE EVSE Manufacturer Varchar

 EVSE EVSE Model Number Varchar

 EVSE EVSE Maximum kW Integer

 EVSE EVSE Number of Ports Integer

 EVSE EVSE Power Level Varchar

 Ports Port ID Hash key

 Ports Port Maximum kW Integer

 Ports Connector Type Varchar

 Sessions Session ID Hash key

 Sessions Charge Duration Varchar (HH:MM:SS)

 Sessions Charge Session Start Date Date

 Sessions Charge Session Start Time Time

 Sessions Charge Session End Date Date

 Sessions Charge Session End Time Time

 Sessions Disconnect Reason String

 Sessions Connection Duration Varchar (HH:MM:SS)

 Sessions Idle Duration Varchar (HH:MM:SS)

 Sessions Energy Consumed Decimal

 Sessions Charge Peak Demand Decimal

 Sessions Charge Average Demand Decimal

 Sessions Total Transacted Amount (Driver) Currency

 Sessions Payment method Character

 Sessions Driver ID Hash key

 Sessions Vehicle Make, if known Varchar

 Sessions Vehicle Model, if known Varchar

 Sessions Vehicle Year, if known Integer

 Sessions Vehicle Type, if known Character

-- Submit the data described above electronically in a quarterly progress report throughout the duration of the agreement. - Analyze and report on the benefits of the project, and submit to the CAM as part of the Final Report, including: - How the project achieved the purpose of this solicitation. - An evaluation of the effectiveness of the business and technology model of EV charger deployment to specifically in serving MFH residents. - Cost effectiveness of charger installation and charging for MFH property owners and residents. - Benefits to disadvantaged communities and/or low-income communities and/or residents of affordable housing units. - The proposed project results in high benefit-cost score defined as the ratio of grams of CO2 equivalent reduction per dollar of CEC investment for the proposed project term and six years of operation.
+- Submit the data described above electronically in a quarterly progress report throughout the duration of the agreement. - Provide program metrics and data reports consistent with the GGRF Special Terms and Conditions, as applicable, in a format provided by the CAM upon request of the CAM within 15 working days of request. - Analyze and report on the benefits of the project, and submit to the CAM as part of the Final Report, including: - How the project achieved the purpose of this solicitation. - An evaluation of the effectiveness of the business and technology model of EV charger deployment to specifically in serving MFH residents. - Cost effectiveness of charger installation and charging for MFH property owners and residents. - Benefits to disadvantaged communities and/or low-income communities and/or residents of affordable housing units. - The proposed project results in high benefit-cost score defined as the ratio of grams of CO2 equivalent reduction per dollar of CEC investment for the proposed project term and six (6) years of operation.

-- AB 126 Data Reports - Quarterly data collected on charger installations and charger events, submitted with Quarterly Progress Reports described in Task 1.5. - Analysis and reporting on the benefits of the project, included in the Final Report, described in Task 1.6
+- AB 126 Data Reports (quarterly and annually) - Quarterly data collected on charger installations and charger events, submitted with Quarterly Progress Reports described in Task 1.5 - GGRF Program Metrics and Data Reports (upon request)

+Analysis and reporting on the benefits of the project, included in the Final Report, described in Task 1.6

-TASK 9 PROJECT FACT SHEET
+TASK 7 PROJECT FACT SHEET

-The goal of this task is to develop an initial and final project fact sheet that describes the CEC-funded project and the benefits resulting from the project for the public and key decision makers.
+The goal of this task is to develop an initial and final project fact sheet that describes the CECfunded project and the benefits resulting from the project for the public and key decision makers.

-- Prepare an Initial Project Fact Sheet at start of the project that describes the project and the expected benefits.
+- Prepare an Initial Project Fact Sheet at the start of the project that describes the project and the expected benefits.
 Use the format provided by the CAM. - Prepare a Final Project Fact Sheet at the project's conclusion that describes the project, the actual benefits resulting from the project, and lessons learned from implementing the project.
-Use the format provided by the CAM. - Provide at least (6) six High Quality Digital Photographs (minimum resolution of 1300x500 pixels in landscape ratio) of pre and post technology installation at the project sites or related project photographs.
+Use the format provided by the CAM. - Provide at least two (2) High Quality Digital Photographs (minimum resolution of 1300x500 pixels in landscape ratio) for each charging station.
+Provide at least one (1) pre-installation photo and at least one (1) post-installation for each charging station location.